 The best part of bringing home a nice spring gobbler is by far the table fare.
-A wild turkey is tender when cooked properly and flavorful as wild meat gets.
-To ensure the best flavor and texture of your gobbler’s breast meat, take a few of these simple tips of preparation and put a bit of a buffalo spin on the cooking process.
+Wild turkey, when cooked properly, is as tender and flavorful as wild meat gets.
+To ensure the best flavor and texture of your gobbler’s breast meat, follow these simple preparation tips and explore three different ways to enjoy your harvest.

 - 3 cups Franks Red Hot